tourepedia/www/src/terms-and-conditions.md

 ## Terms and Conditions

-Starzone Tourepedia Ventures Pvt.
-Ltd. (henceforth referred to as “Tourepedia”, “Company”, “we”, “our” or “us”) is a tourism related company that provides customers with better travel outlines and trips.
+Tourepedia Holidays Private Limited (henceforth referred to as “Tourepedia”, “Company”, “we”, “our” or “us”) is a tourism related company that provides customers with better travel outlines and trips.
 The site available to our customers from 25th June 2015